sverweij/dependency-cruiser/doc/faq.md

 ### Q: Some TypeScript dependencies _still_ don't show up (`/// tripple slash directives`)

-**_A_**: By default dependency-cruiser ignores TypeScript's triple slash directives.
-To ensure it _does_ detect them:

-- Switch TypeScript pre-compilation dependencies on (see previous question)
-- Do one of the following
+**_A_**: You're using a version <9.0.0.
+From version 9.0.0 on tripple slash directives are recognized without the need for additional configuration.
+Easiest is to upgrade to version 9.0.0 or higher.

-  - if you have a dependency-cruiser configuration file, add the triple slash directive module system to the array of module systems e.g.
+> In older versions you needed to add the "tsd" (_tripple slash directive_)
+> module system to the `moduleSystems` array in your dependency-cruiser
-    ```json
-     "moduleSystems": ["amd", "cjs", "es6", "tsd"]
-    ```
-  - pass `tsd` with the `--module-systems` on the command line e.g.
+> configuration - or pass it on the command line (with `--module-systems cjs,ejs,tsd`).
-    ```
-    depcruise -T dot --module-systems amd,cjs,es6,tsd
-    ```

-> It might be more intuitive to do have these directives detected by default, so
-> in a future (major) version of dependency-cruiser, this might be happening.
-> It'd be a breaking change, though so for now you'll have to be
-> explicit with these.

 ### Q: The graph dependency-cruiser generates is humongous, and I can't follow the lines very well what can I do?